 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 If you took out student loans to pay for school, you’re not alone.
 Around 55% of college students graduated with student debt in 2020, according to data from the College Board.

-Although the CARES Act paused payments for most federal student loans since 2020, they’re set to resume on Jan.
-1, 2023.
+Although the CARES Act paused payments for most federal student loans since 2020, they’re set to resume after September 1, 2023.
 Now is a good time to start preparing for student loan repayment.

 Here’s what you need to know about paying back your student loans: